Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

 {\bf Acknowledgements.} The author is deeply indebted to Dmitry Chelkak for introducing him to this field and constant support.
 We are also grateful to Sung-Chul Park for valuable discussions and carefully reading earlier versions of this manuscript as well as Mikhail Basok for crucial help regarding Beltrami equations.
 An earlier version of this text was part of the thesis of the author, completed when he was a student at Ecole Normale Supérieure.
 R.M. is grateful for the support of the institution.
-The author is also grateful to Niklas Affoter, Nikolai Bobenko, Cédric Boutillier, Béatrice de Tilière, Hugo Duminil-Copin, Trishen Gunaratnam, Konstantin Izyurov, Emmanuel Kammerer, Dmitrii Krachun, Marcin Lis, Ioan Manolescu, Seginus Mowlavi, Mendes Oulamara, Christophoros Panagiotis, Romain Panis, Sanjay Ramassamy, Stanislav Smirnov and Yijun Wan for useful discussions and helpful remarks.
+The author is also grateful to Niklas Affoter, Nikolai Bobenko, Cédric Boutillier, Béatrice de Tilière, Hugo Duminil-Copin, Trishen Gunaratnam, Konstantin Izyurov, Emmanuel Kammerer, Dmitrii Krachun, Benoit Laslier, Marcin Lis, Ioan Manolescu, Seginus Mowlavi, Mendes Oulamara, Christophoros Panagiotis, Romain Panis, Sanjay Ramassamy, Stanislav Smirnov and Yijun Wan for useful discussions and helpful remarks.
+Finally, we would like to thank the anonymous referees for comments that improved the readability of this manuscript.
 This research is funded by Swiss National Science Foundation and the NCCR SwissMAP.